yaravenkat/LearningProject/README.md

 }
 ```

-5 .Here's the Java program that checks if a given string has balanced brackets:
+5 .**Here's the Java program that checks if a given string has balanced brackets**:
 ```java
 import java.util.Stack;